British Sign Language: Phonology

 Like many other sign languages, BSL phonology is defined by elements such as handshape, orientation, location, movement, and non-manual features.
 There are phonological components to sign language that have no meaning alone but work together to create a meaning of a signed word: hand shape, movement, location, orientation and facial expression.
 The meanings of words differ if one of these components is changed.
 Signs can be identical in certain components but different in others, giving each a different meaning.
 Facial expression falls under the nonmanual feature component of phonology.
 These include "eyebrow height, eye gaze, mouthing, head movement, and torso rotation."

 Grammar

 In common with other languages, whether spoken or signed, BSL has its own grammar which govern how phrases are signed.
 BSL has a particular syntax.
 One important component of BSL is its use of proforms.
 A proform is "...any form that stands in the place of, or does the job of, some other form."
 Sentences are composed of two parts, in order: the subject and the predicate.
 The subject is the topic of the sentence, while the predicate is the commentary about the subject.
+Question words are generally at the end of a sentence.

 BSL uses a topic–comment structure.
 Topic-comment means that the topic of the signed conversation is first established, followed by an elaboration of the topic, being the 'comment' component.
 The canonical word order outside of the topic–comment structure is object–subject–verb (OSV), and noun phrases are head-initial.